 Based on the information available on the True Health website, the supplements are developed by a team of doctors, which is promising.
 What’s missing is published clinical research linking the formulas to weight-loss.
 At DietSpotlight, locating scientific proof is imperative.
 If there’s no science, is it really worth your time?

 The Bottom Line – Does True Health Work?

 So, True Health supplements for weight-loss?
 Well, we like the longevity of the company and that we found some positive customer comments.
 But, we’re hesitant about this one because there’s no direct connection between the supplements and weight-loss.
 Also, we’re concerned about customer reports of limited results and negative side effects.

 If you’d like to drop those extra pounds, we suggest going with a supplement shown to be effective in published scientific research with no reported adverse reactions.

 Among the best products we’ve seen in 2016 is one called Leptigen.
-The supplement consists of a four-ingredient proprietary blend, which has been shown in published scientific studies to help jump start metabolism and boost fat loss.
-We can’t find reviews on the web reporting side effects and dieters are noticing excellent results.
+The supplement promotes weight-loss by featuring four clinically-tested ingredients that have been shown to help accelerate metabolism and boost fat loss.
+There’s no talk about harmful side effects, but dieters are chattering about their excellent results.

-The company behind Leptigen, in a sign of confidence in the supplement, is providing a Special Trial Offer, impressive.
+Also, the company behind Leptigen is so confident in the supplement, they’re providing a Special Trial Offer.